MikeDaBossss/Module-3-Project/README.md

 5. Look at the results
 6. Plug the data into the formula
 7. Interpret the results
-8. Do this for each of the hypothesis'
+8. Do this for each of the hypotheses